Members and partners of the East Bay Refugee and Immigrant Forum include:

 The Bread Project (510-594-1702) A 3 week, job training program in the baking and food industries for low-income individuals including refugees, with an additional 15 months of job search support after completing the program.

-Burma Refugee Family Network (BRFN) (510-730-2736) Social Adjustment services for new arrivals 0-5 years in need of assistance to navigate new systems.
+Burma Refugee Families and Newcomers (BRFN) (510-730-2736) Social Adjustment services for new arrivals 0-5 years in need of assistance to navigate new systems.

 Catholic Charities of the East Bay (CCEB) (510-768-3106) Refugee resettlement and refugee employment services, social adjustment services for new arrivals 0-5 years, housing assistance, general legal services, social services, social support and mental health services, financial assistance and resources, financial literacy, emergency shelter services.